An explanation of Mondrian's oeuvre by Michael Sciam

 Unity and multiplicity

 In Mondrian’s view, any synthesis worthy of the name must take shape visibly in all the parts it wishes to represent.
-The one and the many, the Spiritual and the Natural are for Mondrian different or rather opposite aspects of the same unique reality that he would almost like to be able to show simultaneously.
+The one and the many, the permanent and the mutable i.e. the Spiritual and the Natural are for Mondrian different or rather opposite aspects of the same unique reality that he would almost like to be able to show simultaneously.

 I have used the example of a tree looking like a simple patch of color when observed from a certain distance but revealing a far more complex structure on closer examination.
 Moving in the opposite direction, the complex structure of a tree once again returns to a condensed patch of color.